 If your forgiven debt amounts to more than $600 and is determined to be taxable, then your lender is required to issue you a 1099-C form that includes the canceled amount you should report.
 If your forgiven debt amounts to less than $600, then you may not receive a 1099-C. Even without this form, you’ll have to report it on your next tax return.

 If you have a lot of forgiven debt, you may find you have a very large tax bill on your hands.

 Shady debt settlement agencies

-There are a lot of shady agencies ready which to prey on people in crisis.
-Some debt settlement agencies charge money to handle tasks you could have done on your own (such as contacting a credit card issuer’s hardship department); others are outright scams that take your money without doing any work towards reducing your debt.
-Do your due diligence before signing up with any debt settlement, credit card consolidation, or credit repair program—consult the Better Business Bureau, look for user reviews, and avoid any program that charges fees up-front.
+There are a lot of shady agencies ready to prey on people in crisis.
+Some debt settlement agencies charge money to handle tasks you could have done on your own (such as contacting a credit card issuer’s hardship department); others are outright scams that take your money without doing any work toward reducing your debt.
+Do your due diligence before signing up with any debt settlement, credit card consolidation or credit repair program—consult the Better Business Bureau, look for user reviews, and avoid any program that charges fees upfront.

 If you decide that debt forgiveness is not the best path for you or isn’t an option that you qualify for, you may want to begin considering alternative ways to manage your debt.

 Debt consolidation occurs when someone merges multiple sources of debt into a single debt.
 The upside of doing this is that you can manage just one payment instead of paying multiple lenders each month.
 Ideally, when you consolidate your debt, you’ll be able to get your hands on a lower interest rate that will save you money and make the debt easier and faster to pay off.